OpenCTI-Platform/docs/docs/usage/exploring-entities.md

 When clicking on an `Event` in the list, you land on its Overview tab.
 For an Event, the following tabs are accessible:

 - Overview: as described [here](overview.md#overview-section).
 - Knowledge: a complex tab that regroups all the structured Knowledge linked to the Event.
-Different thematic views are proposed to easily see the related entities, the threats, the locations, etc. linked to the Sector.
+Different thematic views are proposed to easily see the related entities, the threats, the locations, etc. linked to the Event.
 As described [here](overview.md#knowledge-section).
 - Analyses: as described [here](overview.md#analyses-section).
 - Sightings: a table containing all `Sightings` relationships corresponding to events in which an `Indicator` (IP, domain name, url, etc.) is sighted during an attack against the Event.
 - Data: as described [here](overview.md#data-section).